Considered the spiritual capital of Thailand, Chiang Mai is a rollercoaster of experiences. Here are some of the best things to do in Chiang Mai!

 A few of the temples in the city have a “Monk Chat” program, where you can speak freely to monks about their beliefs or simply mundane aspects of their lifestyle.
 In exchange, they get to practice their English.

-Monk chat programmes in Chiang Mai
+Monk chat programs in Chiang Mai

 These are some of the most popular places to chat with monks in Chiang Mai.

-Things to do in Chiang Mai that are not on this list
+Things NOT to do in Chiang Mai

-You may noticed I have skipped some very touristy things to do from this list.
+You may have noticed I have skipped some very touristy things to do from this list.
 On purpose.
 Tiger Temple is one of them.
 I don’t see any reason why I would give money to a place that holds drugged animals just for the stake of a cute selfie or a new Facebook profile picture.

 Same thing applies for the Karen Village.
 In this one, humans are the main attraction, just because women are culturally encouraged to grow extremely long necks.
 If zoos are not my thing to start with, human zoos are much worse.